-To prepare the custard: Warm milk and vanilla well in large pan- the milk should not boil.
+To prepare the custard: Warm milk and vanilla well in a large pan- the milk should not boil.
 Soak the gelatin sheets in a bowl of cold water for 7-10 minutes.
 Just before the milk boils, lift out the vanilla, wash it and let it dry to be used again.
-In another bowl, whip the egg yolks with the sugar (either with hand whisk or mixer) until they become creamy, then add the flour and corn flour and mix until fully blended.
+In another bowl, whip the egg yolks with the sugar (either with hand whisk or mixer) until they become creamy, then add the flour and cornflour and mix until fully blended.

 Add ⅓ of the hot milk into the bowl with the eggs and mix well.
 Return the mixture to the large pot over medium heat, stir continuously then add the remaining milk.
 Boil for 2-3 mins.

 To make the lemon cream with gelatin: Put ½ or 2 cups of the warm custard into a bowl and melt it in the gelatine sheets.
 Return this to the rest of the cream and mix until well blended.
-Cover with clingfilm, leave to cool and then place in fridge.
+Cover with clingfilm, leave to cool and then place in the fridge.